ludvigla/RRST/README.md

 When you have opened the rstudio server, you should see the 6 figure folders in the file viewer (bottom right).
 Inside each of these folders, there is an `.Rmd` notebook that you can run to reproduce the analyses.

+## Trouble shooting

+If you run out of memory in the container, check if you can allocate more with `docker run --memory=<SOME VALUE>`.

+You can get more info [here](https://docs.docker.com/config/containers/resource_constraints/) on the docker website.